tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ##Cognitive bases

-We use three main bases for our hypothesis: evolution psychology: Plutchik [natureofemotions] as psychological overall picture of emotions, neuro-physiological model of emotions based on monoamines levels (neuromodulators): Lovheim [cubeofemotions] and we encapsulate all this in cognitive architecture by Marvin Minsky described in his book [emotionmachine].
+We use three main bases for our hypothesis: evolution psychology: Plutchik [natureofemotions] as psychological overall picture of emotions, neuroscience: Lovheim [cubeofemotions] model of emotions based on monoamines levels (neuromodulators), we encapsulate all this in cognitive architecture created by Marvin Minsky and described in his book [emotionmachine].

 ![Bases](figure1_3_bases.png)